 Not only does the use of iPads better protect patient records, but also small dental practices save on the costs of paper, ink, scanners, time spent on scanning and the expense of paying an employee to manage those huge caches of paper. mConsent offers dental professionals a unique iPad app where patient intake forms and medical consent forms are securely transferred to practice management system (Dentrix, Eaglesoft, Carestream, Softdent, Open dental, Practiceworks or any) which helps them to manage their paper trail while securing the privacy of their patients.
 Check out the website

 The highest standards of medical professionalism demands adhering to HIPPAA privacy standards, dental offices are turning to the most secure form of data collection, mConsent .
 Studies have noted the dangerous potential of paper records being lost, misplaced, or stolen.
 Indeed, the risk of HIPPAA violations rise with the use of paper records with nearly half of all losses, 49%, attributed to theft, and a further 16% of violations the result of physical loss. mConsent also ensures that patient correctly fills out the required information on the forms and help clinic to be legally compliant.

 Saving Trees and Saving Money

 It is estimated that the standard solo dentist practice burns through about thirteen reams of paper each year, which amounts to cutting down two trees every year to fuel that paper pile.
-For dentists looking to reduce their carbon footprint on the environment, the move to iPads is a no brainer.
+For those who look to reduce their carbon footprint on the environment, the move to paperless dentistry using iPads is a no brainer.

 Additionally, as anyone who has ever bought an ink jet cassette can attest, switching from paper to mConsent promises to bolster the dental practice's bottom line through substantial savings on supplies and materials. mConsent, and the technological power of iPads make the transformation a win-win- win for customer privacy, the environment, and the profit line for the dental practitioners.